theripper93/theripper-premium-hub/premium-changelogs/puzzle-locks.md

+## Version 1.0.4
+- Current solution for cryptex puzzle is now correctly reset by the reset button

 ## Version 1.0.3
 - Fixed Puzzle Lock header button not working on Item Piles requiring to access the underlying actor sheet in order to configure it